realnews-gateway/emergency-publishing-system/emergency-channel/security/overview.md

 - **Incident containment**
   Limiting blast radius when failures or attacks occur.

-Security is not a single component but a system‑wide discipline.
+Security is a system‑wide discipline, not a single component.

 ---

 ## Security Layers

-The Security module is organized into several layers:
+The Security module is organized into the following layers.
+Each layer maps to one or more documents in this directory.

 ### 1. Cryptographic Layer
 - Symmetric and asymmetric encryption
-- Digital signatures
+- Digital signatures and verification
 - Hashing and integrity checks
-- Key rotation and revocation
+- Key rotation, scoping, and revocation

 ### 2. Metadata Hygiene Layer
-- Removal of sensitive timestamps
-- Removal of internal routing information
-- Removal of processing identifiers
+- Removal or sanitization of internal timestamps and identifiers
+- Normalization to reduce fingerprinting and correlation risk
-- Minimization of user‑related metadata
+- Controlled, low‑cardinality metadata enumerations

 ### 3. Trust Boundary Layer
+- Explicit validation and normalization at module boundaries
-- Strict separation between untrusted and trusted components
+- Clear separation between untrusted and trusted components
-- Validation and normalization at module boundaries
-- No implicit trust between modules
+- No implicit trust; all inputs are treated as potentially hostile

 ### 4. Transport Security Layer
-- TLS enforcement
+- TLS with modern cipher suites and strict validation
-- Optional post‑quantum key exchange
+- Mutual authentication for sensitive channels (mTLS)
-- Replay protection
+- Replay protection and token audience validation
-- Channel‑specific hardening
+- Post‑quantum readiness planning where appropriate

 ### 5. Runtime Protection Layer
-- Input validation
+- Input validation and schema enforcement
-- Rate limiting
-- Sandboxing
-- Isolation of high‑risk operations
+- Sandboxing and process isolation for risky operations
+- Rate limiting, quotas, and graceful degradation under load
+- Resource accounting and backpressure mechanisms

 ### 6. Incident Containment Layer
-- Blast‑radius minimization
-- Compartmentalization of modules
+- Compartmentalization to minimize blast radius
-- Graceful degradation under attack
+- Rapid key revocation and emergency rotation procedures
-- Audit trails for forensic analysis
+- Audit trails and forensics support for post‑incident analysis

 ---